Thawing Quintessence: Priors, evidence, and likely trajectories: Data and methodology

 We perform all of our statistical analyses within \texttt{cobaya} \cite{cobaya1, cobaya2}, making use of the \texttt{CAMB} Boltzmann solver \cite{camb1, camb2}.
-Within \texttt{CAMB}, we use the parameterized post-Friedmann approach \cite{fang_ppf} to compute dark energy perturbations, and we modify the 2016 \texttt{HMcode} algorithm \cite{mead_hmcode_2015, mead_accurate_2016} for computing non-linear matter power spectra to be compatible with a non-CPL equation-of-state parameterization.
+Within \texttt{CAMB}, we use the parameterized post-Friedmann approach \cite{fang_ppf} to compute dark energy perturbations, and we modify the 2016 \texttt{HMcode} algorithm \cite{mead_hmcode_2015, mead_accurate_2016} for computing non-linear matter power spectra to use the (tabulated) Pad\'e-w parameterization input into CAMB instead of the default CPL parameterization.
 For accurate estimates of maximum likelihood, we run multiple parallel iterations of the \texttt{iminuit} maximizer \cite{iminuit}.
 To compute posterior-weighted averages of the log-likelihood (or related quantities), we employ the Metropolis-Hastings MCMC sampler with dragging \cite{metropolis1, metropolis2, metropolis_drag}.
 The convergence of MCMC chains is determined using the Gelman-Rubin statistic \cite{gelman_inference_1992}, for which we require $R - 1 < 0.01$, and plots of the MCMC results are constructed using \texttt{GetDist} \cite{getdist}.
 For accurate estimates of the Bayesian evidence, we use the Polychord sampler \cite{handley_polychord_2015, handley_polychord_2015-1}, with a \texttt{precision\_criterion} of $0.001$, \texttt{nprior = 20nlive}, and \texttt{nlive = 40d}.

 The priors for variable parameters in our analyses are shown in Table \ref{t_priors}.
-For computational efficiency, we choose relatively narrow priors for cosmological parameters that are well-constrained independently of the nature of dark energy.
-For comparison, we compute Bayesian evidence ratios using both informed priors and uniform priors on the Pad\'e-w parameters $\{\epsilon_0, \eta_0\}$.
+For computational efficiency with Polychord, we choose relatively narrow priors for cosmological parameters that are well-constrained independently of the nature of dark energy; we ensure that the posteriors for these parameters ($A_s$, $n_s$, $\tau$, $\theta_\mathrm{MC}$, $\omega_b$, and $\omega_c$) all still lie well within their respective priors.
+We compute Bayesian evidence ratios using both informed priors and uniform priors on the Pad\'e-w parameters $\{\epsilon_0, \eta_0\}$ for comparison.
 Throughout this work, we assume a spatially flat universe, a single massive neutrino with $m_\nu = 0.06$ eV, and $N_\text{eff} = 3.044$ total neutrino species.